5 Easy Tips to Avoid Diabetes Complications

 To prevent diabetes complications, please ask and consult with your doctor about the following vaccines for diabetes.

-• Flu vaccine.
-A flu shot each year can help you stay healthy during the flu season and also prevent serious complications from the flu.
+- Flu vaccine.
+A flu shot every year can help you stay healthy during the flu season and also prevent serious complications from the flu.

-• Hepatitis B vaccine.
-Doctors will generally recommend the hepatitis B vaccine for adults with diabetes who have not previously received the vaccine and are younger than 60 years old.
+- Hepatitis B vaccine.
+Doctors will generally recommend the hepatitis B vaccine for adults with diabetes who have not previously received the vaccine and are younger than 60 years.
 If you are 60 years or older and have never received a hepatitis B vaccine, talk with your doctor whether this is good for you or not.